summitllc/Summit-DataViz/README.md

 **NOTE:** If you are not using a coding language or do not have a GitHub account, please reach out to Olivia for submission help!

 ## Judging Criteria
+Summit's leadership team will select the winners (awards below) based on the following criteria:
 - Clarity: Is the insight or story easy to understand?
 - Creativity: Does the design stand out or use novel techniques?
 - Analytical Rigor: Is the visualization grounded in accurate analysis?